Rosa Carmina: Films with Juan Orol

 Rosa Carmina began her artistic career in the Mexican Cinema starring the film A Woman from East (1946), directed by Juan Orol.
 Rosa had signed a contract to film two more films with Orol.
 Her second project was Tania, the Beautiful Wild Girl (1947).
 Her third film made with Orol was Gangster's Kingdom (1947).
 Both this film and its sequel, Gangsters Versus Cowboys (1948), are now considered cult films in the Gangster film genre, and have an important place in several film libraries around the world.
 In both films Rosa Carmina plays the femme fatale, the object of the conflict between the male characters in the story, a situation that contributes to elevate to star as one of the most representative sex symbols of the Mexican cinema of the time.
 In some Orol films the actress played herself.
 To close the 1940s, Rosa Carmina filmed two more films with Orol: Wild Love (1949) (controversial film based on a story by José G. Cruz, who spoke about a love conflict between a young man and his own uncle) and Cabaret Shangai (1950).
 Rosa Carmina success in film increases due to her versatility, she soon proved to be a complete vedette, because she not only showed talent for dancing but also singing and acting.

 In 1951, Rosa Carmina films the trilogy Percal, which consisted of three films: The Poor's Hell, Women Perdition and Men without Soul.
 This trilogy was based on a popular original comic of José G. Cruz.
 The success of the comic magazine in the audience was overcome by the film version.

-Despite being virtually exclusive star of Orol films and his production company (España Sono Films), he gives her the opportunity to film with other producers.
-After her filmic collaborations with Producciones Rosas Priego and CLASA Films Mundiales, Rosa Carmina rejoins the Orol film team with The Goddess of Tahiti (1953).
-In 1954, Juan Orol produces and directs in Cuba Sandra, the Woman of Fire (1954).
+Despite being virtually exclusive star of Orol films and his production company (España Sono Films), he gave her the opportunity to film with other producers.
+After her filmic collaborations with Producciones Rosas Priego and CLASA Films Mundiales, Rosa Carmina rejoined the Orol film team with The Goddess of Tahiti (1953).
+In 1954, Juan Orol produced and directed in Cuba Sandra, the Woman of Fire (1954).
 The movie was one of the most important and memorable blockbusters films by Rosa Carmina and Orol.
 Rosa Carmina continued her filmic collaborations next to Juan Orol in three more films: Crime Syndicate (1954), Under the Fear Influence (1955) and Dangerous Secretary (1955).
 In total, between 1946 and 1955, the legendary Orol directed her in sixteen films.
-Despite the peculiar style of cinema Juan Orol, these films help to enrich the myth of Rosa Carmina and give it the undisputed title of Queen of the Gangsters of the Mexican Film noir.
+Despite the peculiar style of cinema Juan Orol, these films help to enrich the myth of Rosa Carmina and gave her the undisputed title of Queen of the Gangsters of the Mexican Film noir.